It can be tough to stay connected as a remote team. While we love the benefits of working wherever you want, it can also

 If you’re looking for a high-fidelity way to collaborate with coworkers, you need to check out Screenflow.
 Screenflow is a Mac app that makes it easy to record your screen (and audio) and share with coworkers.
 I recommend the basic plan ($129) and there’s a free trial you can use to see exactly how it works (it adds a watermark to your videos).
-It also has one-click publishing to Dropbox (cloud video storage).
+It also has one-click publishing to Dropbox and gif export, which is nice.

 I've used it to discuss mockups/designs.
 You can also record company/team meetings for people who may be unavailable.
 It's also a fantastic tool for remote user-testing sessions, as you can instantly share the results with your team.

 If you’re an engineer (or write code), we recommend Github.
 Github allows engineering teams to remotely collaborate around code in an organized way.
 It's like version control, but with more features and functionality to build applications and streamline deployments.